 Take Precaution when Working on an Existing System.

 When working on electrical installations in an existing building, there are a number of best practices to observe.
 Take extra precautions when removing covers, junction boxes and safety devices.
 Ensure that all exposed wiring is properly labelled and tested before connecting to it.
 Isolate the system being worked on to reduce the chances of hazardous currents reaching other areas of the building.
 Double check connections to ensure they are secure, in accordance with good engineering practice.

 Prioritize Safety When Connecting Wiring, Outlets & Switches Strictly Adhere to Manufacturer Guidelines for Electrical Devices and Components.

 When connecting wiring, outlets and switches, it is essential to prioritize safety.
 Follow manufacturer’s guidelines for electrical devices and components and have a qualified electrician inspect the wiring after installation.
 The use of surge protection products can add an extra layer of protection for the building’s critical systems.
 It is important to ensure that all new electrical installations in a commercial building comply with applicable local codes and regulations.

 Why should I hire a professional?

 Electrical work can be dangerous.
 Therefore you will always want to hire a qualified electrician to do your electrical installation for both residential and commercial work.
 There are many reasons to hire a professional electrician including:

-Electrical installations can often require permits.
+- Electrical installation requiremnets can often require permits.
 A licensed professional will make sure that the job meets any official requirements and the work often comes with a warranty.